-- Tests of memory and learning

-- Phonological processing assessment

-- Dyslexia / Dyscalculia screener

-- On completion of the assessment, the SENDCO and learning support teacher will meet with the subject teacher/head of department and discuss the outcome.
-A decision will be made whether to identify the pupil as being appropriate to place on the SEN list or whether underachievement should be identified.
-If the child is going to be placed on the SEN list a meeting will then be held with their parents to plan the next steps which will include placing the child on the appropriate SEN register.
-Termly meetings for Priority only will commence to plan, assess, do, and review the progress being made.
-If, however, underachievement is identified, the 'Blundell's IEP Cycle' will commence

-- If the outcome of the SENDCO assessment is inconclusive, an external professional assessment may be request and undertaken in agreement with parents.
+- Tests of memory and learning - Phonological processing assessment - Dyslexia / Dyscalculia screener (computer based) - Dyslexia Screener (pen and paper) - On completion of the assessment, the SENDCO and learning support teacher will meet with the subject teacher/head of department and discuss the outcome.
+A decision will be made whether to identify the pupil as being appropriate to place on the SEND list or whether underachievement should be identified.
+If the child is going to be placed on the SEND list, a meeting will then be held with their parents to plan the next steps which will include placing the child on the appropriate SEND register.
+Termly meetings for Priority LS pupils only will commence with parents to review their child's SEND IEP in the assess, plan, do, review cycle. - If the outcome of the SENDCO assessment indicates further investigation is required, an external professional assessment may be requested and undertaken in agreement with parents.